Rishabh01505/Rishabh01505/README.md

-🔭 I’m currently looking for full-time work opportunities.
+🔭 I’m currently looking for full-time job opportunities.

-🌱 I have proficiency in MERN Stack.
+🌱 I have proficiency in MERN Stack and Core Java + DSA.

-👯 I’m looking to collaborate on any development projects.
+👯 I’m ready to collaborate on any development projects.

-💬 Ask me about Mern Stack and Communities.
+💬 Feel free to connect with me.

 <br>